zefryuuko/pl-final-project/README.md

 # Chat Application
 A chat application written in Java with cool features!
-This app is made for second semester's final project.
+This app is made for second semester final project.

 ## Features
 * Text styling